jundalisay/superb/content/en/research/socrates/phaedo/chapter-4.md

 The soul uses the body as an instrument of perception.
 It uses sight or hearing.
 Perceiving through the body is perceiving through the senses.
 The soul too is then dragged by the body into the region of the changeable.
 It wanders and is confused.
 The world spins round her, and she is like a drunkard, when she touches change.

-But when returning into herself she reflects, then she passes into the other world, the region of purity, and eternity, and immortality, and unchangeableness, which are her kindred, and with them she ever lives, when she is by herself and is not let or hindered; then she ceases from her erring ways, and being in communion with the unchanging is unchanging.
-And this state of the soul is called wisdom?
+But when returning into herself she reflects, then she passes into the other world, the region of purity, and eternity, and immortality, and unchangeableness, which are her kindred, and with them she ever lives, when she is by herself and is not let or hindered.

-That is well and truly said, Socrates, he replied.
+Then she ceases from her erring ways, and being in communion with the unchanging is unchanging.

+This state of the soul is called wisdom.

 And to which class is the soul more nearly alike and akin, as far as may be inferred from this argument, as well as from the preceding one?
+{{< /l  >}}

+{{< r a="Cebes" >}}
 I think, Socrates, that, in the opinion of every one who follows the argument, the soul will be infinitely more like the unchangeable—even the most stupid person will not deny that.
+{{< /r >}}

 The body is more like the changing.